d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 - The link to calling a phone number on the contact us page was sourced from https://www.gaintap.com/archives/clickable-website-phone-number-and-call-tracking-guide/.

-- The map for the contact us was created using the map creator function on [Maps.ie] (https://www.maps.ie and they also provided the hmtl code)
+- The map for the contact us was created using the map creator function on [Maps.ie] (https://www.maps.ie and they also provided the hmtl code).
+When using HTML w3c validator this content raised a lot of issues with outdated html.

+- Insteas the iframe is now embedded directly on the website following advice from [Google support](https://support.google.com/maps/answer/144361?hl=en&co=GENIE.Platform%3DDesktop#:~:text=Embed%20a%20map%20or%20directions&text=Click%20Share%20or%20embed%20map,Click%20Embed%20map.&text=Copy%20the%20text%20in%20the,of%20your%20website%20or%20blog.)

 - The font was inspired by the logo of https://visitgreatoceanroad.org.au/ .
 We then located a similar font on google fonts, paired it with another font using Fontjoy and imported them from there.